Ace Ventura: Pet Detective (TV series)

-Ace Ventura: Pet Detective is an animated television series based on the film of the same name.
-The series was produced by Morgan Creek Productions, Funbag Animation Studios, Nelvana Limited, for the first two seasons and Odyssey Entertainment for the third and final season.
-It aired for two seasons from 1995 to 1997 on CBS.
-A third season and reruns of previous episodes aired on Nickelodeon from 1999 to 2000.
+Ace Ventura: Pet Detective, or simply Ace Ventura, is an animated television series based on the 1994 film.
+The series was produced by Morgan Creek Productions, Funbag Animation Studios, Nelvana Limited, for the first two seasons and Odyssey Entertainment in association with Hong Ying for the third and final season.
+It aired for two seasons from December 13, 1995 to August 30, 1997 on CBS.
+A third season and reruns of previous episodes aired on Nickelodeon from October 29, 1999 to February 4, 2000.